| You are here: Home: CCU 3 | 2005: Editor's

 the use of that regimen in a nonprotocol setting until the

+definitive results of the study became available.
 For more than a year, many clinicians and patients have

 essentially followed that path by selecting FOLFOX/bevacizumab